subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 Modern multimodal LLMs can also be used for the scenario described above, but there is an important distinction between the way the model operates compared with the LLM.
 The LLM presumably has the equivalent of an internal latent representation $z$ that summarizes everything that model has seen, read and generated so far.
 However this latent state is not directly observable, experiments done by probing the middle layers of the transformer have been shown to have similar characteristics.
 The latent state in the IM-LEPP model is explicitly made available, at all levels of operation.
 This allows us to directly probe the 'mind' of the model, and also influence it through the ATL hub modalities.
 For example one can imagine creating an emotion state for the model by tracking how well its latent state predictions match with sensory data thus simulating the amygdala.
 The state of the artificial amygdala can in turn be fed back into the ATL hub to influence the model's central latent state, and thus its furure word or image generation.
 Note that this type of pperation cannot be done with LLMs due to lack to access to its latent state.

+There is another point of distinction between the IM-LEPP model and LLMs and this has to do with how the models go about doing the next word generation.

+### The Predictive Coding Pipeline for Discrete Senesory Data

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat143.png)

 Figure 12: Predictive Coding Pipeline for Characters

+The traditional predictive coding pipeline was designed for analog sensory data, but it can be extended to the case when the data happens to be discrete, as for the case of characters or phonemes in the level 3 part of the language model.
 The above figure shows the computational details for the predictive coding model at the character level.
 The system processes characters one at a time, and for each character it builds up an internal representation using predictive coding.
 We will assume a simple two level hierarchy, though the model allows for any number of levels.
 The top level has a latent representation $z^{(2)}$, and this used to generate a representation $z^{(1)}$ at the lower level using a function $f_2(z^{(2)})$ and this representation in turn generates the final representation $t=(t_1,...,t_K)$ where $K$ is the number of characters being modeled.
 The representations $z^{(1)}$ and $z^{(2)}$ are in continuous space, however $t$ lies in discrete space and is given by $t=(t_1,t_2,...,t_K)$ and uses the 1-hot representation so that individual characters $(ch_1, ch_2,...,ch_K$ are represented by $(1,0,...,0), (0,1,...,0),...,(0,0,...,1)$ respectively.
 The representation $t$ is generated from  $z^{(1)}$ by a process of sampling using the distribution